Financial and Legal Concerns

 Funeral expense hardship

 If you find yourself without any benefits, with little or no savings and/or income, you may be eligible for help through various resources.
-Social Security Administration, State Emergency Relief and Veterans Administration offer assistance in many circumstances.
+Social Security Survivor's Benefits, State Emergency Relief and Veterans Administration offer assistance in many circumstances.

 However, another source of help is through your local Department of Human Services.
 DHS offers emergency burial services for financially eligible individuals.
 Please contact your local DHS to learn more about this option and to determine if you will be eligible.
 Check your local telephone book under “State Government” for the DHS office nearest you.
 You may also check http://www.michigan.gov/dhs for additional information, as well as current financial eligibility requirements.